python/devguide/index.rst

 We encourage everyone to contribute to Python and that's why we have put up this developer's guide.
 If you still have questions after reviewing the material in this guide, then the `Python Mentors`_ group is available to help guide new contributors through the process.
-The :doc:`Developer FAQ <faq>` is another useful source of information.
+The :doc:`Help <help>` section is another useful source of information.

 Guide for contributing to Python: